Mormukut11/Preparing-your-own-dataset/README.md

  Evaluation Metric: RMSE

- Submission file format : Please download the format file and sumit the data in csv format.
+ Submission file format : Please download the submission file format and submit the data in that format only.